-- TAP needs to be placed within 33ft (10m) of at least five TS4s
+- At minimum 5 TS4s must be placed within 33ft (10m) of each TAP.

 Now that you know the basics, it's time to design your layout.